tainacan/taina/README.md

 ### How about WooCommerce, bbPress, _etc_ integration... ?

-Other plugins integration are a bit out of our scope, but feel free to open pull requests and bring some ideas!
+Other plugins integration is a bit out of our scope, but feel free to open pull requests and bring some ideas!